fluidd-core/fluidd/docs/features/cameras.md

 ---

 # Cameras

 {: .no_toc }

 ---

-Fluidd (and FluiddPI) has built in support for web cameras.
+Fluidd (and FluiddPI) have built-in support for web cameras.

-On older versions of FluiddPI (pre 1.15) you can edit the file found here;
+On older versions of FluiddPI (1.14 and earlier) you can edit the file found at `/boot/fluiddpi.txt`.
-`/boot/fluiddpi.txt`.

-Versions of FluiddPI after 1.14 allow configuring your cameras from the same place as your other configuration files, and can be found in the `webcam.txt` file.
-If you are using the Pi camera, and want to make changes to the default settings, you may need to uncomment and set camera="raspi" instead of auto.
-Otherwise, it might detect it as a USB camera and apply the settings for the USB camera.
-This link outlines some of the changes you can make to it: https://community.octoprint.org/t/available-mjpg-streamer-configuration-options/1106
+With FluiddPI 1.15 and later, you may configure your cameras from the same place as your other configuration files.
+The file to edit is the `webcam.txt` file.

-In both cases, Instructions are contained within the files.
+In both cases, instructions are contained within the files.

 You can add up to four cameras to display on your dashboard.